FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 ## Restocking Fees and Return Shipping Labels

 Returns are subject to restocking fees and return shipping fees.
 For products that are eligible for return for replacement, the return shipping labels are free for returns for replacement of the same item within the applicable return policy period.
-Fenix Alliance S.A.S does NOT charge for restocking fees or return shipping labels for returns of defective products or unopened items that are returned in the original condition as shipped or if you received the wrong product, the product did not match what was shown on the Site or we made some other shipping error, provided the item is returned within its return policy period.
-In the event a product is returned that is not defective or an incorrect product or where the product does match what was shown on the Site, the product will either be returned to the customer or the return shipping cost initially covered by Fenix Alliance S.A.S will instead be deducted from the refund amount along with any necessary restocking fee that may apply.
+Alliance Business Holdings S.A.S does NOT charge for restocking fees or return shipping labels for returns of defective products or unopened items that are returned in the original condition as shipped or if you received the wrong product, the product did not match what was shown on the Site or we made some other shipping error, provided the item is returned within its return policy period.
+In the event a product is returned that is not defective or an incorrect product or where the product does match what was shown on the Site, the product will either be returned to the customer or the return shipping cost initially covered by Alliance Business Holdings S.A.S will instead be deducted from the refund amount along with any necessary restocking fee that may apply.
 Please [click here](https://fenix-alliance.gitbook.io/en/infinity-comex/rma/refunds) to learn more about restocking fees and return shipping fees.

 ## Return Policies